Si-SenorTN/Scarlet/README.md

 Scarlet is an object-event utility framework useful for mounting events to instance methods.

 ⚠ Scarlet is currently at a very early alpha build.
-Keep this in mind when attempting to use itin a project.
+Keep this in mind when attempting to use it in a project.
 Current build may be unstable for current work. ⚠

 ---